FBTCAD/latent-loop/README.md

-# Latent Loop V4: Iterative LLM Code Generation
+# Latent Loop: Iterative LLM Code Generation

 > **"The schema is the new prompt."**

-Latent Loop V4 is a single-file implementation of iterative LLM inference for code generation.
+Latent Loop is a single-file implementation of iterative LLM inference for code generation.
 Instead of one-shot generation, it forces the model to externalize reasoning into structured JSON, refine it iteratively, then generate code from a verified specification.

 ## The Problem